learn-co-curriculum/dsc-correlation-covariance-lab/README.md

 You will be able to:
 * Calculate and and interpret correlation and covariance for given variables
 * Build density and scatter plots to visually identify the level of dependence between variables
-* Perform covariance and correlation using python and numpy
+* Compute covariance and correlation using numpy and pandas

 ## The Dataset